FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 (read the “history of changes” section on the Downloads page for full info on this).

-1) Bring up your TAC 'Shift+T" (toggle)Press 'TAB' to select an enemy Target or 'Shift-TAB' to select a friendly - the
+1) Bring up your TAC 'Shift+T" (toggle)Press 'TAB' to select an enemy Target or 'Shift-TAB' to select a friendly -

-Target View.
+Player Target View.

 Now 'F4' will toggle the view between player to target, or target to player.
-Notes: (Pressing T also changes target
+Notes: (Pressing T also changes

-target if you are in the cockpit when you select a target first).
-Also if you wish you can now remove the TAC and Tab
+padlock this target if you are in the cockpit when you select a target first).
+Also if you wish you can now

-key will still cycle through targets easily whilst in Player Target views.
+remove the TAC and Tab key will still cycle through targets easily whilst in Player Target views.

-Now you can press A to force an attack (they will choose enemies that are near the one you selected) i.e. you are
+Now you can press A to force an attack (they will choose enemies that are near the one you selected) i.e. you

-telling your flight to attack other members of the enemy flight around the enemy you chose.
+are telling your flight to attack other members of the enemy flight around the enemy you chose.

 2) Use the Observer view mode (free camera mode).